KNU-BrainAI-Capstone2022/DutchCoffee/README.md

 ## To-Do List
 - Fine Tuning Test
-- Collect more datas and refine those
+- Collect more datas for pretrain and fine tuning
 - Multi GPU optimization
 - Cleaning codes ( Because of some pilot experiments, My codes are very dirty)